tors123/Flashies/README.md

 		cryptographic hash funtion) stored in the database.
 A new session token is created each time the user signs in.

 	4. Friendly Forwarding:
-		The app will forward a user where they were trying to go if they are trying to access a part of the app that requires the user to be signed in.
+		The app will forward a user where they were trying to go after they have signed in if they are trying to access a part of the app that requires the user to be signed in.